Big Brother (Dutch and Belgian TV series): Notable contestants

 Season 1 winner Jill Goede created her own clothing line and appeared in other television programs.
-Season 1 runner-up Nick Kraft enjoyed bigger succes with his alterego Ronny Retro and even played at Tomorrowland.
+Season 1 runner-up Nick Kraft enjoyed bigger success with his alterego Ronny Retro and even played at Tomorrowland.

+The relationship that developed during the second season between Dimitri Rodaro and Vera Dijkstra did not last, ending after a few months.
+Season 1 winner Jill Goede and season 2 contestant Leroy de Rouw had a relationship and a child together.